isaccanedo/fineract/README.md

 Temos [alguns problemas em aberto no JIRA com ideias de aprimoramento relacionadas ao Kubernetes](https://jira.apache.org/jira/browse/FINERACT-783?jql=labels%20%3D%20kubernetes%20AND%20project%20%3D%20%22Apache%20Fineract%22%20) which you are welcome to contribute to.

-Instructions to download Gradle wrapper
+Instruções para baixar o wrapper do Gradle
 ============
 The file gradle/wrapper/gradle-wrapper.jar binary is checked into this projects Git source repository, but won't exist in your copy of the Fineract codebase if you downloaded a released source archive from apache.org.